 This trend isn’t just social feeds and algorithms changing; the teams behind them are evolving, too.

-In the past, most brands had a social media manager or small team to oversee all social media marketing efforts.
+In the past, most brands had a social media manager or a small team to oversee all social media marketing efforts.
 This may have worked initially, but brands that want to dominate their audiences’ social feeds have wised up.

 Today, many brands are opting to specialize their social teams, assigning specific members to certain platforms or focused tasks like influencer marketing and shopping feed management.